Last Updated on

-A warm crepe filled with cheese, nutella, jam, or sugar and lemon is the perfect portable treat when you don’t feeling like sitting in– but where to find the good ones?
+A warm, freshly-made crepe filled with cheese, nutella, jam, or sugar and lemon is the perfect portable treat when you don’t feeling like sitting in.
+But where to find the good ones?

 The aforementioned Breizh Epicerie at 111, Rue Vieille du Temple is a great option for an excellent takeaway galette or sweet crepe.
 Otherwise, I have no specific stands to recommend, but I do always advise making sure that the crepe stand you visit offers made-to-order crepes.